 - Go to the research item’s ResearchGate page by clicking on its title

 - Click on the blue arrow at the top right-hand side of the page and select Edit from the drop-down list

 - Click Save.

-- Go to your Contributions tab and scroll down to the research item
+- Go to your Research tab and scroll down to the research item

 - Click on the downward-facing arrow next to Add resources and select Edit

 - Make the necessary changes